TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main Window Functions/Organize Functions/README.txt

 % Inputs:
 % 1. app: app object of GUI main window
 % 2.
-PlotTime: Time in samples of the first datapoint plotted
+PlotTime: 1 or 0, specifying whether time plot should be updated
 % 3.
-TimePlotInitial: string specifying what is plotted in time plot.
+TimePlotInitial: string specifying if time plot is hard-resetted.
 So far only
-% Otions: "Initial"
+% Otions: "Initial" (hard reset) or "subsequent"
 % 4.
 DataPlotType: string specifying if movie or normal single plot is
 % executed/selected.
 Either "Static" or "Movie"
 % 5.
 EventPlot: string, "Events" to plot events, any other string to not